Papparoti Recipe (Bakery-Style Coffee Buns at Home)

 Papparoti dough ball on a scale.

-Flatten each dough ball, place a cube of frozen butter in the center, and seal it tightly.
-Roll it gently into a smooth ball.
+Flatten each piece, place a cube of frozen butter in the center, and seal tightly.

 Placeing frozen butter in the middle of a dough.